eyeezzi/horus/README.md

 4. Attach the IDE's debugger to the desired service.
 Follow these steps in Visual Studio Code: *shift+cmd+D > Select a debug configuration > F5*.
     > All Visual Studio Code debug configurations are stored in *.vscode/launch.json*.
 You can modify configs as you see fit.

+5. To view tracing information, access the Jaeger UI on http://localhost:16686

+    > In development, the tracing backend is a single service (*tracing-backend*) for simplicity, and traces are stored in-memory.
+However, in production, the tracing backend will setup as multiple services (running on multiple containers), and traces will be persisted in an external store like Elasticsearch.

 ### Useful dev commands

     # list all running services